 (b) may consolidate the objection with any other objection made in respect of the same valuation of that parcel and may deal with such objections together.

-[Section 64 amended by No. 55 of 2004 s.
+[Section 64 amended: No. 55 of 2004 s.
 1124.]

 65. Land tax and metropolitan region improvement tax